Writing a Definition Essay: Step by Step

 Revising Your Paper

 Take all of the suggestions you got in the peer editing and carefully go through your paper, using these suggestions to re-write.
-For your final edit, print out a copy of the paper and read it aloud to yourself.
+For your final edit, print out a hard copy and read it aloud to yourself.
 That is an excellent way to catch small errors, especially in spelling and missed words.
 You will also notice sentences that don't quite sound right or are hard to read.
 If you stumble over reading a sentence, it probably means you should re-word it to make it read more smoothly.
 Watch out for:

 - Not starting sentences in a paragraph with the same word.